pawel-antoniuk/appendix-paper-front-back-eurasip-2021/README.md

 ## Dependencies
 Software dependencies:
 - [Python 3.6+](https://docs.python.org/3.6/) - a development environment used to implement the traditional algorithm
-- [Auditory front-end](http://docs.twoears.eu/en/1.5/afe/) - a software used to extract features that then were then given to the traditional algoritms
+- [Auditory front-end](http://docs.twoears.eu/en/1.5/afe/) - a software used to extract features that were then given to the traditional algoritms
 - [scikit-learn](https://scikit-learn.org/stable/) - a machine learning library used to implement traditional algorithms
 - [MATLAB](https://www.mathworks.com/products/matlab.html) - a development environment used to implement the deep learning algorithm
 - [VOICEBOX](http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html) - a toolbox used to implement the binaural convolver